Aliases for PRIM2 Gene

 GeneCards Summary for PRIM2 Gene

-PRIM2 (Primase, DNA, Polypeptide 2 (58kDa)) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include 4 iron, 4 sulfur cluster binding and DNA primase activity.
+PRIM2 (DNA Primase Subunit 2) is a Protein Coding gene.
+Diseases associated with PRIM2 include Dyschromatosis Universalis Hereditaria and Arthrogryposis, Distal, Type 10.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Telomere C-strand (Lagging Strand) Synthesis.
+Gene Ontology (GO) annotations related to this gene include 4 iron, 4 sulfur cluster binding and DNA primase activity.